mainmatter/ember-simple-auth/packages/ember-simple-auth-oauth2/README.md

 Authorization: Bearer <access_token>
 ```

-To use the authorizer, specify it during Ember.SimpleAuth's setup:
+To use the authorizer, specify it for Ember.SimpleAuth's setup:

 ```js
 Ember.Application.initializer({